-Tencent | where unicorns thrive | EMQQ
+Tencent | Where Unicorns Thrive | EMQQ

-Collectively, Baidu (BIDU), Alibaba (BAB), and Tencent (TCEHY) are known as the BATs.
+Collectively, Baidu (BIDU), Alibaba (BABA), and Tencent (TCEHY) are known as the BATs.
 These companies are among the leading technology companies in China.
 But from where may the next big idea in China emerge?
 And how may investors realise some of that potential?

 Tencent – Where Unicorns Thrive